I wore my Fitbit on my ankle for a week - here's what happened

 1. Better step count

-Everyone has different reasons for wearing a Fitbit and different health goals, from wanting to explore all the benefits of running to getting better insights into a sleep schedule.
-But one of the main ones is improving step count, a feature that's been integral to the brand since they launched their very first watch.
+Everyone has different reasons for wearing a Fitbit, from wanting to explore all the benefits of running to getting better insights into a sleep schedule and learning how to sleep better.
+But one of the main advantages is an improved step count, a feature that's been integral to the brand since they launched their very first watch.

 2. Keep your wrists free

 Plus, one of the downsides of the traditional Infinity Fitbit straps is that they can leave a small rash on your wrist if they get wet and don't dry properly, or you wear it for weeks at a time without a break.
 The brand suggests avoiding both of these scenarios, but it's easy to forget when you're committed to tracking your metrics.
+It's also one of the key things you need to know before buying a fitness tracker as they can't be worn all the time.
 Wearing my Fitbit on my ankle offered my skin a break from the strap for a couple of hours a day and during the sweatier workouts, while still tracking some important metrics like my heart rate and step count.

 3. You can forget it's there

-When I wore my Fitbit on my ankle, I just forgot it was there at all.
-Not only did this mean I couldn't aimlessly look at my stats for the day as a distraction, as I often do when I'm waiting in line for coffee or the bus in the morning, I think it gave me a more realistic idea of how much exercise I would do every week if I wasn't pushing myself based on what my Fitbit said.
+When I wore my Fitbit on my ankle, I completely forgot it was there at all.
+Not only did this mean I couldn't aimlessly look at my stats for the day as a distraction, as I often do when I'm waiting in line for coffee in the morning, it gave me a more realistic idea of how much exercise I would do every week if I wasn't pushing myself based on what my Fitbit said.

-Only met 75 minutes of my total 150 Active Zone Minute goal?
-If I had my watch buzzing on my wrist to tell me this, I'd probably head out on a run after work when perhaps I'd have been better off taking a break.
-When wearing a Fitbit on ankle, you're only likely to find this out when you take off your watch so you can see how high your workout motivation really is and keep more in tune with your body's needs rather than always listening to what the stats say.
+For example, if I'd only met 75 minutes of my total 150 Active Zone Minute goal and I had my watch buzzing away on my wrist telling me this, I'd probably head out on a run for 20 minutes after work - but I may have been better off resting.
+When wearing a Fitbit on ankle, you're only likely to find out your statistics for the day when you take the device off, so you learn to be more in-tune with how your body feels rather than solely focusing on what the stats say.

 Are there are downsides of wearing a Fitbit on your ankle?

-There are a couple of general downsides to wearing your Fitbit on your ankle, aside from the fact that you'll lose many of the brand's essential health tracking metrics like Sleep Score, heart rate, and oxygen levels, and the company themselves don't actively recommend it.
+There are a couple of general downsides to wearing your Fitbit on your ankle, aside from the fact that you'll lose many of the brand's essential health tracking metrics like your sleep score, you won't have access to the same fitness apps, and the company themselves don't actively recommend it.

 Firstly, if you plan to wear the Fitbit on ankle, you'll need to invest in a new strap.
 The Infinity strap that came with my model wasn't really big enough to be worn for an extended period - but I was dedicated to the experiment.
 Unless you've got ankles of a similar size to your wrists, it's unlikely that your strap is going to fit comfortably around your ankle for longer than a few hours at a time.
 Finding a Fitbit ankle band, like the ones below, is definitely the way forward.